Today, I am reminded about how excited I was when I quit my very stable, very awesome day job to jump full force into real estate.

 You see, I’ve now had to leave “full-time” real estate in order to go back into the work force so that I could survive.

-When I quit my job, I justified it, and fought through, believing that in a couple of months I’d become successful enough to get by.
-But 10 months later, I still didn’t get any money from my real estate pursuits, so I ended up needing to change course.
+When I quit my job, I justified it and fought through, believing that in a couple of months I’d become successful enough to get by.
+But 10 months later, I still didn’t earn any money from my real estate pursuits, so I ended up needing to change course.

-Looking back, I realized there were somethings I could of done differently that would of made it so I could sustain myself and push through.
+Looking back, I realized there were some things I could have done differently that would have made it so I could’ve sustained myself and pushed through.

-You see, at the time my thinking was, “I can’t get a day job!
-It will take away my focus and energy off of real estate!” and in a lot of ways this was true.
+You see, at the time, my thinking was, “I can’t get a day job!
+It will take my focus and energy off of real estate!” and in a lot of ways, this was true.

-But recently I’ve found out there are some “odd side-jobs” that are completely flexible and doable around your primary passion, and once I found them, I was like, “Man, if only I had known my whole real estate situation would of been different!”
+But recently, I’ve found out there are some “odd side jobs” that are completely flexible and doable around your primary passion, and once I found them, I was like, “Man, if only I had known about these, my whole real estate situation would have been different!”

-So I’ve recently signed up as a driver for Lyft, which is a bay-area version of Uber X, a new taxiing app-based service that is super easy to sign up and make money with using your own vehicle.
+So I’ve recently signed up as a driver for Lyft, a taxiing app-based service that is super easy to sign up for and make money with using your own vehicle.

-Now there is a bit of a location game to this, you really need to be in or near a big city to make this worth your time, but if you met that criteria, this may be a very easy solution that you can do in the late evenings ( I typically go out from 6pm – 2 am) around your real estate pursuits during the day.
+Now, there is a bit of a location game to this — you really need to be in or near a big city to make this worth your time, but if you meet that criteria, this may be a very easy solution that you can do in the late evenings (I typically go out from 6:00 p.m.-2:00 a.m.) around your real estate pursuits during the day.

 It’s sure helped me a ton!